oracle-livelabs/database/db-23cfree-fundamentals/update-dv/update-dv.md

 ### Prerequisites

 This lab assumes you have:
-- Populated the data from the previous lab
+- Oracle Database 23c Free Developer Release
+- All previous labs successfully completed
+- Oracle REST Data Service (ORDS) 23.1

-## Task 1: Replace a document identified by document key
+## Task 1: Replace a document identified by ID

-1. First you must determine the document key, aka ID, and eTag of the document to replace.
-If you did not write these down in the previous lab, run this command to get them again.
+1. First you must determine the ID and eTag of the document to replace.
+Run this command to query on the Bahrain Grand Prix as we did in the last lab.

     ```
-    $ <copy>curl -X POST --data-binary @QBE1.json -H "Content-Type: application/json" http://localhost:8080/ords/janus/soda/latest/custom-actions/query/race_dv | json_pp</copy>
+    $ <copy>curl -v --location -g "http://hol23cfdr:8080/ords/hol23c/race_dv/?q=%7B%22name%22%3A%7B%22%24eq%22%3A%22Bahrain%20Grand%20Prix%22%7D%7D" | json_pp</copy>
     ```

+    Take note of the ID (which is 201) and the eTag (which will be different for everyone).

 2. You need to modify the `updateRace.json` file to include the right eTag.
 Open the file and insert the current eTag value.
 Make sure to save before closing.